delmic/odemis/doc/develop/base-api.rst

 .. py:class:: model.ProgressiveFuture()

     A Future which provides also information about the execution progress.

     .. py:method:: add_update_callback(fn)

         Adds a callback *fn* that will receive progress updates whenever a new one is available.
         The callback is always called at least once, when the task is finished.

         :param fn: The callback.
-            *past* is the number of seconds elapsed since the beginning of the task.
+            *start* is the (estimated) time of the beginning of the task.
-            *left* is the estimated number of seconds until the end of the task.
+            *end* is the estimated time at the end of the task.
-            If the task is not yet started, past can be negative, indicating the estimated time before the task starts.
-If the task is finished (or cancelled) the time left is 0 and the time past is the duration of the task.
+            If the task is finished (or cancelled) the end time is the time the task was completed or cancelled.

-        :type fn: callable: (Future, float past, float left) → None
+        :type fn: callable: (Future, float start, float end) → None

+    .. py:method:: get_progress()

+	Read the last known progress information.

+        :return (float start, float end): time at which the task started (or will be starting), time at which the task ended (or will be ending)

+    .. py:method:: set_progress(start, end)

+	Update the start and end times of the task.
-    The following two methods are only to be used by the executor, to provide the update information.
+	To be used by executors only, to provide the update information.

-    .. py:method:: set_start_time(t)
+        :param float start: time at which the task started (or will be starting)

-        :param float t: The time in seconds since epoch that the task (will be) started.
+        :param float end: time at which the task ended (or will be ending)

-    .. py:method:: set_stop_time(t)

 VigilantAttribute